 “I've come full circle,” she says.
 “I hope to continue to empower families, encourage families, invest in families so that they can also persevere, be resilient, and achieve their success and break cycles.”

-Our Rock Star Mom achieved her dreams by learning to prioritize her own well-being, and now she is helping others do the same.
-Her story is exactly why No Kid Hungry continues to prioritize these investments because when moms do well, their children have access to the food they need to thrive.
+Our Rock Star Mom continues to achieve her dreams by learning to prioritize her own well-being while helping others do the same.
+Her story is one of the many reasons why No Kid Hungry continues to prioritize these investments - because when moms do well, their children have access to the food they need to thrive.

 Learn more about how No Kid Hungry is supporting moms to ensure their kids have access to food today, tomorrow and for generations.